adriangb/di/docs/README.md

 ## Project Aims

-This project aims to be a general dependency injection system, with a focus on providing the underlaying dependency injection functionality for other libaries.
+This project aims to be a general dependency injection system, with a focus on providing the underlying dependency injection functionality for other libaries.

 In other words, while you could use this as your a standalone dependency injection framework, you may find it to be a bit terse and verbose.
 There are also much more mature standalone dependency injection frameworks; I would recommend at least looking into [python-dependency-injector] since it is currently the most popular / widely used of the bunch.